 By Vickie Williamson, Custom Framer and Interior Designer

 Prince William resident Vickie Williamson owns Fine Design Custom Framing & Interiors in Woodbridge.
-She has worked in the fine art, framing and decorating industry for more than 25 years and has a Bachelor of Fine Arts degree.
+Williamson has been working in the fine art, framing and decorating industry for more than 25 years and has a Bachelor of Fine Arts degree from Valdosta State University.